1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 nihilated.1”
 (Medvedev and Lerner, p.
 47)

-“In working on the collection the
-institute gave the country hundreds of literary monographs and
-systematic botanical descriptions instead of new varieties for wide¬
-spread production.”
-(Medvedev and Lerner, p.
-53)

 “Among the accomplices of the enemies of the people named
 in this article were such scientists as the academicians Vavilov,
 M. M. Zavadovsky, and Konstantinov, who were charged